May 31, 2020

 With money, brilliant minds and a common will, humans can do anything.

 One thing we can’t seem to do is defeat the poison of racism.
 Why?
 Why don’t things get better for people of colour, particularly Black Americans?
-Black Americans are systemically mistreated on the street, in their schools, in their hospitals, in their work places… everywhere.
+Black Americans are systematically mistreated on the street, in their schools, in their hospitals, in their work places… everywhere.

 In health, Black people have a lower life expectancy and are more likely to get COVID and die from it.